cloudmesh-community/sp19-516-124/project-report/report.md

 the Apache Libcloud Python ASM and ARM libraries and Azure CLI Interaface.
 Last, you will find a follow up of observations and challenges encountered though the project and process.

+Note: regardless of outcome it is important to provide detail about interfacing with technologies that work or do not work.
+The reason for this is technology is always changing.
+What works today may not work tomorrow and vice versa.
+By learning coreconcepts about the technology an individual will be aquainted with the technology and postioned well to use the technology in the future.

 ## Requirements

 * A computer where you have administrative rights to install applications.